syncfusion-content/maui-docs/MAUI/Themes/Themes.md

 ## Applying light and dark themes

-By default, Syncfusion offers support for both light and dark themes through the inclusion of a `SyncfusionThemeResourceDictionary`.
+By default, Syncfusion offers support for both light and dark themes through the inclusion of a `SyncfusionThemeDictionary`.

-To apply themes to your application, merge the `SyncfusionThemeResourceDictionary` item.
+To apply themes to your application, merge the `SyncfusionThemeDictionary` item.

 #### Theme resource dictionary